mjbehrens/DlearnHelsinki/User Guide.md

 # Teacher

 ## Making a New Survey
 To create a new survey, click on the Survey icon on your dashboard.
+Then, fill in a title and a description for the survey.
+Surveys are created per class and only one survey per class can be active at a time.

-## Opening and Closing an Existing Survey
+## Closing an Existing Survey
+When a survey is open, the icon for opening the survey will change into an icon for closing an existing survey.
+To close a survey, simply click that button.

+## Viewing Results
+Results for surveys will be displayed on the dashboard.
+By default, it will display averages for all groups.
+To view results for a specific group, click the button containing the group's name next to the spider graph.

 ## Managing Groups
+TBD

 # Student

 ## Answering a Survey
+When a survey is active, log in and from your dashboard, click on "Survey".
+Then, answer the questions by selecting a value between 1 and 5, or in some cases 1 and 7, and click "Next".
+Once you have finished filling out the survey, your results for it will be displayed on your dashboard.

 # Researcer

+## Adding New Questions

+## Viewing Results